gabrielbbellini/Davinci/README.md

 go run main.go
 ```

-At this point your server print the output: "[main] Server is running on localhost:8000".
+If all the settigs where applied successfully the output is: "[main] Server is running on localhost:8000".
 Enjoy it!